Eschatologue/CM_wiki/docs/lore/antares/life.md

 ## Civilisation

 Ancient civilisations predating the *Ancient* have largely faded into obscurity.
 Discoveries hint at a lost society called the *Precursors*, believed to have come from a place known as '**Eridu**'.
-However, the First Rapture erased much of their knowledge, pushing nearly all life to the edge of extinction.
+However, the First Maelstorm erased much of their knowledge, pushing nearly all life to the edge of extinction.

 ### Politics